 Be sure to use the budget tool before committing to these keywords to forecast your data before you’re already in the thick of it.

-New features in the latest keyword planner update allow you to find and analyze keywords faster.
+New features, like the refine keywords tool -still in beta, in the latest Google ads keyword planner update allow you to find and analyze keywords faster.

 More in-depth metrics and better forecasts give you much more insight into how each keyword might affect your campaign.